open-atmos/PySDM/paper/paper.md

 The `backend` argument may be set to an instance of either `CPU` or `GPU` what translates to choosing the multi-threaded `Numba`-based backend or the `ThrustRTC-based` GPU-resident computation mode, respectively.
 The employed `Box` environment corresponds to a zero-dimensional framework (particle positions are neglected).
-The SDM Monte-Carlo coalescence algorithm is added as the only dynamic in the system (other dynamics available as of time of writing represent condensational growth, particle displacement, aqueous chemistry, ambient thermodynamics and Eulerian advection).
+The SDM Monte-Carlo coalescence algorithm is added as the only dynamic in the system (other dynamics available as of time of writing represent condensational growth, particle displacement, aqueous chemistry, ambient thermodynamics, and Eulerian advection).
 Finally, the `build()` method is used to obtain an instance of the `Particulator` class which can then be used to control time-stepping and access simulation state through the products registered with the builder.
 A minimal simulation example is depicted below with a code snippet and a resultant plot (\autoref{fig:readme_fig_1}):